Module Code: EC3090

 - Contact Hours: 44 hours of lectures, 5 hours of tutorials and 15 hours of computer workshops

-- Module Personnel: Lecturer – Professor Carol Newman / Lecturer - Professor Gaia Narciso
+- Module Personnel: Lecturers – Professor Carol Newman / Professor Gaia Narciso

 On successful completion of this module, you will be able to: